millsmgb/EthFutures/notes/solidityNotes.md

  - This function cannot have arguments nor can it return anything
  - Executed when none of the other functions matches the given funciton identifier or if no data was supplied at all
  - Also executed if the the contract receives just Ether
- - Very little gas available to the fallback function (2300 gas) so ned to be simple
+ - Very little gas available to the fallback function (2300 gas) so need to be simple
  - Specific functions that will consume more gas than the fallback function is given:
      - Writing to storage
      - Creating a contract